 Overwhelmed by the large number of distressed properties on their list, the task force mostly reacted to pressing problems.
-Much of the dreaded meetings were spent reviewing properties from a shorter list of properties that had been prioritized based first on anecdotal evidence, and then on a scoring system that incorporated, among other categories: fire hazard, vacancy, abandonment, whether it was connected to another building, and whether it had been the subject of constituent or councilperson calls.
-(See Appendix 4 for a screenshot of the prioritized list.)
+Much of the dreaded meetings were spent reviewing properties from a shorter list of properties that had been prioritized based first on anecdotal evidence, and then on a scoring system that incorporated: fire hazard; vacancy, abandonment; whether it was connected to another building; whether it had been the subject of constituent or councilperson calls, etc. (See Appendix 4 for a screenshot of the prioritized list.)
 The group generally discussed status updates and next steps.
 On average, the tracker data showed that it took 634 days to resolve a distressed property.